 Personally, I think getting perfectly cooked, tender pan-fried pork chops can be a little tricky.
 My mom always made baked pork chops with a Shake and Bake or Oven Fry crispy coating — crunchy, but good.
 I have a similar version I make with panko bread crumbs, but it’s already too hot for that now.

-How to make Instant Pot Hawaiian BBQ pork chops
+How to make Instant Pot pork chops with Hawaiian BBQ pineapple sauce

 I stayed pretty close to my original recipe when I made these pressure cooker pork chops.
 I added a little oil to the pot, and then I added the pork chops.
 Like I said, you can sear them first, either on saute or on the stove, but I was going for quick and easy dinner that day!